 The road over the pass, called Bandipora-Gurez highway, is certainly breathtaking and it has a fearsome reputation.
 The pass, also known as Tragbal Pass and Rajdhan pass, is closed 6 months in a year because of huge amount of snowfall.

 Words can’t describe the road and pictures don’t do it justice.
-The Razdan pass, also known as Rajdhan pass, connects dozens of remote and far flung areas, including those near the Line of Control (LoC) with district headquarter Bandipora in north Kashmir.
+The pass connects dozens of remote and far flung areas, including those near the Line of Control (LoC) with district headquarter Bandipora in north Kashmir.
 The road receives very heavy snowfall during the winter months.
 Most of the road is unpaved.
 The hardest part is cement.

 The road is difficult and it’s a nightmare in the wet or dark (or both).
 Once an integral part of the Silk route between Kashmir and Central Asia, it is a tenous link today, connecting Gurez with the rest of Kashmir.

 Pic: syed faisal